gedeck/practical-statistics-for-data-scientists/README.md

 We recommend using a conda environment to run the Python and R code.

 ```
-conda create -n sfds #Creates the conda environment named sfds.
+conda create -n sfds #Create the conda environment named sfds.
-conda activate sfds #Activates the environment we created.
+conda activate sfds #Activate the environment we created.
-conda env update -n sfds -f environment.yml #Updates the depencies of the environment from environment.yml
+conda env update -n sfds -f environment.yml #Update the depencies of the environment from environment.yml
 ```